 The closest commercial service is the Salisbury Regional Airport (SBY) in Salisbury, MD, approximately 45 minutes or just over 30 miles from Georgetown.
 SBY has daily connecting flights to Baltimore-Washington International Thurgood Marshall Airport (BWI) and Philadelphia International Airport (PHL).
-Area residents seeking scheduled commercial air service typically travel to one of these three airports.
+Area residents seeking scheduled commercial air service typically travel to one of these three airports; SBY wants to improve service and connections with southern Delaware municipalities.